-The river moves along, ever changing, ever seeking the path it will naturally follow to its destination, an analogy for us that nothing in life is static, especially our spiritual journey.
+The river moves along, ever changing, ever seeking the path it will naturally follow to its destination, a metaphor for us that nothing in life is static, especially our spiritual journey.

 See Photo Slide Show below